shopsys/monorepo-tools/docs/upgrade/UPGRADE-7.0.0-beta3.md

     - we strongly recommend to review [`Version20181114134959`](https://github.com/shopsys/shopsys/blob/v7.0.0-beta3/packages/framework/src/Migrations/Version20181114134959.php) and [`Version20181114145250`](https://github.com/shopsys/shopsys/blob/v7.0.0-beta3/packages/framework/src/Migrations/Version20181114145250.php) migrations before executing them on your real data, especially if there were any modifications in your product pricing implementation on the project. ([#595](https://github.com/shopsys/shopsys/pull/595))

-If any of the migrations does not suit you, there is an option to skip it, see [our Database Migrations docs](https://github.com/shopsys/shopsys/blob/master/docs/introduction/database-migrations.md#reordering-and-skipping-migrations)

 ### Application
 - remove dependencies on automatic product price calculation and pricing group coefficients ([#595](https://github.com/shopsys/shopsys/pull/595))